isc-projects/stork/doc/user/troubleshooting.rst

 --------------

 :Issue:       Stork shows only the Kea Control Agent tab on the Apps page.
-Kea is in a version prior to 3.0.0.
+The running Kea is older than 3.0.0.
 Stork
               detects no Kea DHCP servers, although the DHCP daemons are running and allocating leases.
 :Description: There is only a single tab titled "CA" on the Kea Apps page, but no data about any DHCP daemon or
               DDNS.
 The Kea Control Agent and Kea DHCPv4 or Kea DHCPv6 daemon are running and serve leases.
 The Stork